HortonworksUniversity/Security_Labs/HDP-2.6-AD.md

 - For any allowed requests, notice that you can quickly check the details of the policy that allowed the access by clicking on the policy number in the 'Policy ID' column
 ![Image](https://raw.githubusercontent.com/HortonworksUniversity/Security_Labs/master/screenshots/Ranger-audit-HIVE-policy-details.png)

-- We are able to limit sales1's access to only subset of data by using row-level filter.
+- We are also able to limit sales1's access to only subset of data by using row-level filter.
 Suppose we only want to allow the sales group access to data where `total_emp` is less than 5000.

 - On the Hive Policies page, select the 'Row Level Filter' tab and click on 'Add New Policy'
 ![Image](/screenshots/Ranger-HIVE-select-row-level-filter-tab.png)